-The processing of the Company's South African application for an exploration right over the TCP acreage has been subject to delay as a result of a moratorium on shale gas exploration introduced in April 2011 by the South African Department of Mineral Resources.
+The Company's application for an exploration right over the TCP acreage had been delayed due to a moratorium on shale gas exploration introduced in April 2011 by the South African Department of Mineral Resources.
 The terms of the moratorium were that no applications for exploration rights based on hydraulic fracturing would be granted until such time as technical regulations were in place to govern such operations.

 On 3 June 2015, the Minister published the final Regulations for Petroleum Exploration and Production, which prescribe various technical and environmental standards for onshore hydraulic fracturing.
-The promulgation of the regulations means that exploration companies may now conduct hydraulic fracturing if all necessary statutory approvals are in place.
+The gazetted regulations mean that exploration companies may now conduct hydraulic fracturing if all necessary statutory approvals are in place.

-Notwithstanding the promulgations of the Regulations, the processing of Falcon's exploration right application may be delayed and will not necessarily result in the award of an exploration right.
-These eventualities could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+Notwithstanding the Regulations, Falcon's exploration right application may not result in the award of an exploration right.
+This eventuality could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.